 - Theology: Fervr's theological position can be basically described as reformed evangelical.
 If you are unsure what this means, take a look at our 'what we believe' page.

 - Topics: Fervr writes for Christian teens, but we are also aware there are many non-Christians visiting our site.
 We aim to have a variety of articles which address the questions and concerns of modern Christian teenagers, while also endeavouring to help non-Christians understand the truths of the gospel.
 Some articles are straight theology, whilst others are more topical.
-Take a look at the articles already on the site, you'll get the idea.
+Take a look at the articles already on the site and you'll get the idea.

 Before taking the time to write your article or review, send us an email to firstname.lastname@example.org, and let us know what you are interested in writing about.
 It would be good for us to know a bit more about you, and chat about your ideas.
 Not all articles written by our contributors actually make it on to Fervr, but the more time we have to chat about it beforehand, the more likely it is the article will be published.